YellowJacketLinux/LFS/tlive-lfs.md

 is *impractical* to do so.

-TeXLive is a large collection of mostly architecture independent text files and fonts from CTAN---The Comprehensive TeX Network.
+TeXLive is a large collection of mostly architecture independent text files and fonts from CTAN---The Comprehensive TeX Archive Network.
 TeXLive does include a small number of compiled binaries.

 Given the massive amount of architexture independent files, it often makes sense to share a single TeXLive install between multiple operating